 Absolutely.
-So you really sat at the other end of the band, which you cannot see we basically wrapped it around a pole.
-And you'll hopefully you can confirm this but there's a little black elastic.
-Yes, that's a quarter of the pressure.
-Okay, okay, what's the quarter of the this?
-Let's get the camera on.
+So release that.
+At the other end of the band, which you cannot see, we basically wrapped it around a pole.
+And hopefully you can confirm this but there's a little black elastic band.

+That's a quarter of the pressure.

+Okay, what's a quarter of the pressure?
+Let's get a camera on it anyway.